kovacshuni/koauth/README.md

 ### Calling the Oauth services

-There are service methods defined in `OauthService` for every necessary step in OAuth 1.
+There are service functions defined in `OauthService` for every necessary step in OAuth 1.
 Please read [the documentation](http://oauth.net/core/1.0a/) of Oauth 1, understand the process of obtaining an access token and using one for authenticating requests.
 Implement your controllers for the specification's steps and use the service's methods.